drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/docs.md

 - Set up the "Add to cart form" to allow customers to select products and add them to their carts.

 #### [Marketing products](05.marketing-products)
-- Create a product search page
+- Create a product search page and product catalog.
-- Set up a product catalog.
 - More TBD